 Meditation and mindfulness are often thought of as the most effective, natural solutions to the stress of modern day living.
-But what if CBD could complement the meditative experience?
+But have to thought of CBD and meditation? what if adding CBD could complement the meditative experience.
 And did you know that both meditation and CBD share some of the same effects on our mind and body?
 In this article, we’re about to find out.

 Who isn’t stressed in western society?
 Our rhythm of life, where we work and play hard, battle with financial hardship and just can’t find enough hours in the day, have left record numbers of people struggling with anxiety and depression, which for many are the first signs of buckling under the pressure of stress.